 Below, we will try to answer to the most frequently asked questions in respect of child contact during the lockdown.

 Can I keep my child with me until lockdown is lifted?

-The simple answer is no. If you are co-parenting your child, meaning you have an agreement or a child order detailing how each parent shall enjoy contact with the child, then you will need to abide by this.
+The simple answer is no. If you are co-parenting your child, meaning you have a child arrangement, in form of an agreement or a child order from court, detailing how each parent shall enjoy contact with the child, then you will need to abide by this.
 None of the emergency rules have abolished the contact orders or their enforcement.

 The provision in respect of leaving the house to provide care and help to a vulnerable person has specifically been indicated to refer to child contact as well, i.e. parents moving children between households.
 However, as in most cases when it comes to the law, the answer is never straight forward.
 The UK family law system is based on the idea that the responsibility to care for the child rests primarily with the parents, not the Courts or other state institutions.
 This means that parents are expected to cooperate in respect of achieving the best outcome for their children.
 Therefore, whether you will be able to keep your child with you at all times, until the lockdown is lifted, will depend on particulars of your circumstances.